ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 # Introduction

-This document picks up the popular JSONPath specification dated 2007-02-21 {{JSONPath-orig}} and provides a more normative definition for it.
+This document picks up the popular JSONPath specification dated 2007-02-21 {{JSONPath-orig}} and provides a normative definition for it.
 In its current state, it is a strawman document showing what needs to be covered.